View on GitHub

 Inserts and parses, if necessary, a new record into the database.

-NOTE: This endpoint is meant for metadata records that cannot be ingested such as a report of ingested sources or testing; general use is discouraged.
+NOTE: This endpoint is meant for metadata records that are not ingestible like a report of ingested sources; general use is discouraged.
 For details on the request body, see the associated JSON schema.

 Status: